 These lizards are mainly diurnal (active during the daytime) and while they like to bask as much as the next lizard, they prefer to do so among plants.
 They're active little critters, who scamper about quickly, making them hard to catch.
 They prefer not to be handled too much; avoid it if at all possible, and always handle them gently.
 Never dangle green anoles by the tail.

-The pads on the bottoms of their feet allow them to climb and cling to most surfaces, and also to escape enclosures that are not secure.
+The pads on the bottoms of their feet allow them to climb and cling to most surfaces and to escape enclosures that are not secure.

 Green anoles are pleasant enough pets, but their natural instinct is to protect their territory.
-Males will try to show dominance by extending their dewflaps to appear larger to prospective mates.
-If they open and close their dewflaps, this is a sign of aggression and signals that the animal is feeling unsafe or threatened.
+Males will try to show dominance by extending their dewlaps to appear larger to prospective mates.
+If it opens and closes its dewlap, this is a sign of aggression and signals that the animal is feeling unsafe or threatened.

 The preferred substrates include soil (without perlite), peat moss, or orchid bark.
 Essentially, a semi-tropical environment should be created (not rain forest) with daytime temperatures of 75 to 80 F and a humidity of 70 percent.